 Writing tips for your web pages:

-- Tailor your voice to your ideal audience.
+Tailor your voice to your ideal audience.
 Who are you serving?
-Then pretend you're sitting across from them sharing a cup of tea and talking casually.
+What are they feeling?
+What are their frustrations?
+Pretend you're sitting across from them sharing a cup of tea and talking casually.
 Write in that voice.
 You can write out loud of that's helpful too.

-- Go through each page and have a call to action.
+Go through each page and have a call to action.
 What do you want people to do on each page?
-Attend your event, book a session with you, or connect with your story.
+Attend your event, book a session with you, shop in your Store, etc.

 Already have a website with copy?

 Re-read the existing content on your website.
 Does it still speak to you?
 Are there sections you need to revise or remove entirely?
 This is a chance to do a complete inventory of what's working and what's not working, to tell a current story about yourself and your business.
 Feel free to use your existing copy as a jumping off point, but don’t let yourself get stuck in old, stagnant language.
 This is a fresh start!

 The Brand Stylist: How to write powerful copy.

 The Communications Stylist: The one sentence that will change your (copywriting) life.

 Josh Spector: A quick read to improve your writing forever.

 Alexandra Franzen: How to write your About page (in a very unique way!).

 Marie Forleo: 7 Writing Blocks That Keep you Stuck.